seqyu/online-grayjack/readme.md

 ## Grayjack Rules

 ## How Grayjack was born
 It all started 175 years ago, in Le Grand Cercle casino in France.
-No actually it was just a regular tuesday noon at school on the 24th of june 2025.
+No actually it was just a regular tuesday afternoon on the 24th of june 2025.

 I was playing Blackjack with a friend and he came up with an idea, being able to see your cards during the betting phase.
 I found this idea amazing and we played with it.